sagemath/trac_to_gh/Issue 6503.md

 # Issue 6503: remove the pyprocessing spkg from sage, then sort out any fallout that results

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6503

 Original creator: was